Install WordPress

 2. Download the latest version of WordPress using the wget program.

-3. Extract the package using the tar program.
+3. Extract the package using the unzip program.

 cd /var/www/html

-As noted in the WordPress documentation, this will create a directory called wordpress in the same directory.
-If we leave that alone, then the full path of our installations will located at /var/www/html/wordpress
+Using the sudo unzip latest.zip command creates a directory called wordpress, as noted in the documentation.
+If we leave that alone, then the full path of our installations will located at /var/www/html/wordpress.

 Step 3: Create the Database and a User

-The WordPress documentation describes how to use phpMyAdmin to create the database and a user for WordPress. phpMyAdmin is a graphical front end to the MySQL/MariaDB relational database that you would access through the browser.
-I like to minimize the software that we install on servers to reduce the server's security exposure.
-Therefore, we are going to create the WordPress database and a database user using the same process we used to create a database and user for our login.php and distros.php pages.
+The WordPress documentation describes how to use phpMyAdmin to create the WordPress database and user. phpMyAdmin is a graphical front end to the MySQL/MariaDB relational database that you would access through the browser.
+However, we are going to create the WordPress database and a database user using the same process we used to create a database and user for our login.php and distros.php pages.

 The general instructions are: